-What this tweet tipped off in my brain was one of several still missing links that I’ve been trying to deduce about the coworking community that I’ve grown to love oh so much.
+I’ve been trying to deduce some of the missing links I see with the coworking community that I’ve grown to love oh so much.
 Not just IndyHall and the organizations in its periphery, but the place where some might say the most central coworking activity takes place: the coworking google group.

 We’ve never been exclusive about who joins the list.
 That would be counter to the mission.